moby/moby/docs/installation/ubuntulinux.md

 	If this fails with a message similar to this:

 		Cannot connect to the Docker daemon.
-Is 'docker -d' running on this host?
+Is 'docker daemon' running on this host?

 	Check that the `DOCKER_HOST` environment variable is not set for your shell.
 	If it is, unset it.